Performing Point-in-Polygon Joins for Store Catchments

 catchment_metricstable to the data warehouse and trigger the demographic weighting pipeline.

-By standardizing predicate selection, enforcing topology validation, and embedding automated quality gates, retail planners and location intelligence teams can ensure spatial assignments remain deterministic, auditable, and production-ready across all market rollouts.
+By standardizing predicate selection, enforcing topology validation, and embedding automated quality gates, retail planners and location intelligence teams ensure spatial assignments remain deterministic, auditable, and production-ready across all market rollouts.